chrisant996/clink-gizmos/README.md

 Script Name | Description
 -|-
 auto_argmatcher.lua | Reads a config file and automatically creates argmatchers (completion generators) for specified programs by parsing their help text output.
 Refer to the usage information in the script file for details. cwdhistory.lua | Adds cwd history that is saved between sessions.
-Use Alt-Ctrl-PgUp to show the cwd history popup list. divider.lua | Automatically prints a divider line before and after running certain commands.
+Use Alt-Ctrl-PgUp to show the cwd history popup list.
+Refer to the usage information in the script file for details. divider.lua | Automatically prints a divider line before and after running certain commands.
 The list of commands is configurable.
 Refer to the usage information in the script file for details. fzf.lua | Adds support for using [fzf](https://github.com/junegunn/fzf) with Clink.
-Refer to the usage information in the script file for how to activate key bindings. i.lua | Adds an `i {dir} {command}` command that changes to _{dir}_, runs _{command}_, and changes back to the original directory.
-Refer to the usage information for details and other features. luaexec.lua | Some handy debugging aids to use with Clink Lua scripts. tilde_autoexpand.lua | Automatically expands tildes into the user's home directory (disabled by default; see usage information for how to enable it). z_dir_popup.lua | If you use [z.lua](https://github.com/skywind3000/z.lua) then this provides a popup listing of directories from z.
+Refer to the usage information in the script file for how to activate key bindings.
+(This is the script from the [clink-fzf](https://github.com/chrisant996/clink-fzf) repo.) i.lua | Adds an `i {dir} {command}` command that changes to _{dir}_, runs _{command}_, and changes back to the original directory.
+Refer to the usage information in the script file for details and other features. luaexec.lua | Some handy debugging aids to use with Clink Lua scripts.
+Refer to the usage information in the script file for details. tilde_autoexpand.lua | Automatically expands tildes into the user's home directory (disabled by default; see usage information in the script file for how to enable it). z_dir_popup.lua | If you use [z.lua](https://github.com/skywind3000/z.lua) then this provides a popup listing of directories from z.
+See usage information in the script file for details.

 # Rough Prototype Features